TMCApplications/spendology.io-docs/source/docs/installing-our-widgets.blade.md

 ---
-title: Widgets Installation Guide
+title: Widgets | Installation Guide
-description: Adding our widgets to your website is easy peasy.
+description: "There are four easy steps to adding our widgets to your site.
+All of these steps must be completed in order for a successful installation."
 pageItems:
     widgets-step-1: Step 1 - Add the widget placeholders
     widgets-step-2: Step 2 - Add our javascript to your site